ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * Key: The value to be used as a field name in the directory object
 * Resource type: The type of resource labeled by the key
-* Reference: Where the identifier type is defined
+* Reference: Where the resource type is defined

 Initial contents: